 WIHS conducts research on a number of topics related to HIV/AIDS within several sites across the country.
-Available in this section are profiles of our DC WIHS collaborators, information about our ongoing research projects, the abstracts from some selected publications, and other resources that researchers may find useful.
+Available in this section is information about our ongoing research projects, the abstracts from some selected publications, and other resources that researchers may find useful.

 Current Scope of WIHS Research